NDIA - ETF AI Analysis

 Positive Factors

-The fund is spread across many sectors, which helps reduce the impact if any single industry in India struggles.
+Holdings are spread across financials, consumer, industrial, technology, and other sectors, which helps reduce the impact if any one industry struggles.

 Negative Factors